Chililabombwe: Mining

-Chililabombwe has 16 mines.
+Chililabombwe has sixteen mines.
 The primary mine is Konkola Copper Mines.
 Konkola Copper Mine is one of Africa's largest copper producers, owned by Vedanta Resources Limited.
 Prior to privatization efforts in 2000, the mine was owned by ZCCM, a Zambian copper mining conglomerate.
 The Zambian government possessed a 60,3% stake in ZCCM.
 Lubambe Copper Mine, formerly known as Konkola North, is a mine operated by Australian private equity firm, EMR Capital Resources.

-Tourism

-Chililabombwe is well known for its hospitality and many informal markets.
-The small mining town is also home to a number of guest lodges, such as the town's first guest lodge, the Tabernacle Guest Lodge, which began operations a decade ago.
-Since then, additional guest lodges such as Hillview Guest House, Skyways Guest Lodge, Dopchim Guest Lodge, and King Dezza lodge have also become well known in the Copperbelt region.

 Sport

 Chililabombwe is the home of the Zambian football club, Konkola Blades.
 The team play their home games at the Konkola Stadium in Chililabombwe, which has a seating capacity of 25,000.